ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The Registration Officer or Supervisor enters their FTP username and password.
 1. When the user chooses the packets to push it to server, the list of packet RIDs that have been synced to server and exported to the local folder but not yet pushed to server will be displayed.
-1. If applicable, the user selects a different source folder and a destination folder.
+1. If applicable, the user can select a different source folder and a destination folder.
 1. When the user selects the packets to push, the system checks that the selected EIDs have been synced to the server prior to pushing.
 1. Then the user copies from the local folder to server and updates the status of the packets to ‘Pushed to Server’.
 1. System captures and stores the transaction details for audit purpose.